AVSystem/developer-zone/docs/Azure_IoT_Integration_Guide/Azure_IoT_Hub_integration/Device_operations/Synchronize_devices_with_Azure_IoT_Hub.md

 Importing devices to Coiote DM and synchronizing them with Azure IoT Hub is a quick way to start using your Coiote DM - Azure IoT Hub integration.
 The import operation will do two basic operations automatically:

 - Create device entities in Coiote DM with the credentials that you specified,
-- create the devices' "counterparts" within Azure IoT Hub and synchronize them with Coiote DM.
+- Create the devices' "counterparts" within Azure IoT Hub and synchronize them with Coiote DM.

 ## Prerequisites